Servicestack F# template. Starting from the Start

-I have already wrote a blog post about how to get started with service stack if any one is using templates.
-It is pretty easy.
+I have already written a blog post about how to get started with Service Stack if anyone is using templates.
+It's pretty easy.
 Just install and run.

-But as Service Stack is moved to V4 with some breaking changes.
-I had give details about updating it.
-But still it is little bit more complicated or confusing if I can say.
+But as Service Stack moved to V4 with some breaking changes, I had given details about updating it.
+But still it is a little bit more complicated, or confusing, if I can say.

-So, if any one want to get started with SS without templates.
-They need to download template of Nancy.
-Yes, the cousin sibling of SS and other best thing happen to web part of .Net after .Net it self.
+So, if anyone wants to get started with SS without templates, they need to download the template of Nancy.
+Yes, the cousin sibling of SS and the other best thing that happened to the web part of .Net after .Net itself.

-Create new project and select Empty ASP.Net option.
+Create a new project and select the Empty ASP.Net option.
 And remove all other packages.

-we are doing this just to save our self from using complicated project GUIDs.
-If any one wanted to go raw, s/he need to select library project in F# and set GUID so it will be web application.
+we are doing this just to save ourselves from using complicated project GUIDs.
+If anyone wanted to go raw, s/he would need to select a library project in F# and set the GUID so it will be a web application.

-Now install, SS from nuget.
-Preferably with Asp.Net host.
-Use this Install-Package servicestack.Host.AspNet .
-If any one prefer not search nuget.
+Now install SS from NuGet.
+Preferably with ASP.Net host.
+Use this Install-Package servicestack.Host.AspNet.
+If anyone prefers not to search NuGet.

 Now, delete every file with .cs extension.
 Yes, we are doing it in F#.